DevSrSouza/KotlinBukkitAPI/README.md

 # Getting Started

-First of all, you need to put KotlinBukkitAPI as dependency on your **plugin.yml**
+First of all, you need to put KotlinBukkitAPI as a dependency on your **plugin.yml**
 ```yaml
 depend: [KotlinBukkitAPI]
 ```